-Around the turn of the century, a nondescript old man was often seen in the early-morning streets of Paris, France, carrying a heavy wooden camera.
+Around the turn of the century, a nondescript man was often seen early morning in the streets of Paris, France, carrying a heavy wooden camera.

 What binds all his images is the ubiquitous, revealing power of light; usually soft morning light made even more inviting by Atget’s gold-toned albumen prints.
 Captured in his lens, even empty places whisper gently about the texture of human habitation.
 The dawning glow in his photographs is an example of a kind of light photographers refer to as “pearlescent.”

 Within the scope of his powers, Atget sought to save something of Paris that he believed was immensely valuable.
 Whether it was also his ambition to provoke questions about reality and beauty may never be known.

 Atget was not just some old camera buff wandering the streets.
 He was a steward of history who encapsulated beauty before it was lost in the progression of time.
 He was gifted with a unique sensitivity to the power and meaning of light.

-Through Atget’s eyes we see a world bathed in gentle, diffuse sun.
+Through Atget’s eyes, we see a world bathed in gentle, diffuse sun.
 Sometimes the image is only a home, a street or building, and sometimes it is a wooded area, a stream, or a cluster of trees.